MicrosoftDocs/bot-docs/articles/bot-framework-publish-deploy.md

 > [!NOTE]
 > This article is not applicable for bots that are created by using the Azure Bot Service (since bot deployment is included within the functionality that the Azure Bot Service provides).

+Before others can use your bot, you must deploy it to the cloud.
 There are several valid ways to deploy a bot to Azure.
 This article presents a detailed walk through of the following three methods: